datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 .. [#f3] To re-read about DataLad's run-procedures, check out section
          :ref:`procedures`.
 You can find the source code of the procedure `on GitLab <https://jugit.fz-juelich.de/inm7/infrastructure/inm7-datalad/blob/master/inm7_datalad/resources/procedures/cfg_inm7.py>`_.

+.. [#f4] Special remote capabilities of a RIA store can be disabled at the time of RIA
+         store creation by passing the option ``--no-ria-remote`` to the :command:`datalad create-sibling-ria` command.

+.. [#f5] To re-read on configuring datasets with the :command:`git config`, go
+         back to sections :ref:`config` and :ref:`config2`.